Staple (fastener)

-A staple is a type of two-pronged fastener, usually metal, used for joining or binding materials together.
+A staple is a type of two-pronged fastener, usually metal, used for joining, gathering, or binding materials together.
 Large staples might be used with a hammer or staple gun for masonry, roofing, corrugated boxes and other heavy-duty uses.
 Smaller staples are used with a stapler to attach pieces of paper together; such staples are a more permanent and durable fastener for paper documents than the paper clip.

 Etymology

 The word "staple" originated in the late thirteenth Century, from Old English stapol, meaning "post, pillar".
 The word's first usage in the paper-fastening sense is attested from 1895.

 History

 In ancient times, the staple had several different functions.

 Large metal staples dating from the 6th century BC have been found in the masonry works of the Persian empire (ancient Iran).
 For the construction of the Pasargadae and later Ka'ba-ye Zartosht, these staples, which are known as "dovetail" or "swallowtail" staples, were used for tightening stones together.

 The home stapling machine was developed by Henry Heyl in 1877 and registered under US Patent No. 195,603.
 Heyl's companies, American Paper-Box Machine Company, Novelty Paper Box Company, and Standard Box Company, all of Philadelphia, manufactured machinery using staples in paper packaging and for saddle stitching.